 I proceeded to get asked a LOT of questions about how I mustered up the courage to do it, and what happened after.
 The most common question I received was, did doubling the prices tank the number of inquiries and bookings I was getting?

-I offer something pretttty different in the web design world.
+At that time, I was offering something pretttty different in the web design world.

-Most designers take on 4-5 clients at a time and site build and launch tends to take 2-3 months.
-It's also pretty common for timelines to go long, and for site launches to take weeks or sometimes even months more than the original estimate.
-Revisions to the site are limited to generally 2-3 rounds.
+Most designers would take on 4-5 clients at a time, their site build and launch taking take 2-3 months.
+It was also pretty common for timelines to go long, and for site launches to take weeks or sometimes even months more than the original estimate.
+Revisions to the site were limited to generally 2-3 rounds.

-I take on just one client at a time and take them from site dreaming to site launching in 2 weeks.
-Sites are always completed on time.
-My client get the undivided attention of their own dedicated designer for 2 weeks, and I get to pour all of my focus into just one clients project.
-I give my clients unlimited rounds of revisions and also follow up every site design with an individualized lesson.
-I help them with linking up external integrations and am there holding their hand to launch the thing too!
+I gave my clients unlimited rounds of revisions and also followed up every site design with an individualized lesson.
+I helped them with linking up external integrations and was there holding their hand to launch the thing too!

-This process is pretty unique, and is LOVED my by clients.
+This process was pretty unique, and my clients LOVED it.

-Even with this major value add in both my process and the additions I include in my packages that others don't, I had been previously pricing similar to that of the other designers out there.
+Even with this major value add in both my process and the additions I included in my packages that others didn’t, I had previously been pricing similar to that of the other designers out there.